mvdnbrk/ord-pepecoin/README.md

 Inscriptions on Pepecoin use `script_sig` (no SegWit).
 The indexer and explorer support PRC-20 tokens and all inscription content types.

 > **Note:** Pepecoin has more reorgs than Bitcoin due to its 1-minute block times.
+Reorg resistance has been implemented upstream (see [ordinals/ord#2320](https://github.com/ordinals/ord/pull/2320)) but is not yet ported to this fork.
 Periodically create checkpoints of the redb database.
-See [this issue](https://github.com/casey/ord/issues/148).

 ## Requirements